SpeakUP Academy

 What does the suffix -witted mean in English?

-The suffix -witted having a specified level or quality of mental sharpness, intelligence, or quick thinking In Spanish it usually maps to de ingenio / de mente.
+The suffix -witted describes how quickly someone thinks: quick-witted (sharp, fast-thinking) versus dim-witted (slow, not very sharp).
+In Spanish it usually maps to de ingenio / de mente.

 Can you give an example of a word with -witted?